-- Initiation, development and review of subject material for the Chinese Studies Program - Demonstrate mean score of 3.4 for the "Student Evaluation Scores Survey" out of 5. - Preparation and delivery of lectures, tutorials and seminars - Consultation with students - Marking and assessment - Administrative tasks associated with the Asia Institute, Chinese Studies Program and CCCS. - Contributes to supervision of undergraduate, honours, higher degree and postgraduate coursework students as required
+- Initiation, development and review of subject material for the Chinese Studies Program, in particular the teaching of Chinese language - Demonstrate mean score of 3.4 for the "Student Evaluation Scores Survey" out of 5. - Preparation and delivery of lectures, tutorials and seminars - Consultation with students - Marking and assessment - + Administrative tasks associated with Asia Institute and its Chinese Studies program. - Contributes to supervision of undergraduate, honours, higher degree and postgraduate coursework students as required